 Using the Fogg Behavior Model (FBM) as a guide, designers can identify what stops users from performing behaviors that designers seek.
 For example, if people are not performing a target behavior, such as rating hotels on a travel web site, the FBM helps designers see what psychological element is lacking.

 The FBM also helps academics understand behavior change better.
 What was once a fuzzy mass of psychological theories now becomes organized and specific – and practical –when viewed through this model.

-To make this approach to behavior change clearer and more useful, we have created the Behavior Wizard and Resource Guides for each of the 15 types of behavior change.
-Each guide gives more examples, explains relevant theories, and highlights real-world techniques for achieving the specific behavior type.
+To make this approach to behavior change clearer and more useful, we created the Behavior Wizard and Resource Guides for each of the 15 types of behavior change.
+Each guide gave more examples, explained relevant theories, and highlighted real-world techniques for achieving the specific behavior type.

-In the past, most designers and researchers guessed at solutions for changing behavior.
-And frankly most attempts failed.
-Today, rather than guessing at solutions, people who use our Resource Guides will have clear guidance.
-The Behavior Wizard generates these Resource Guides, drawing on the ever-improving content our team creates (it’s like wikipedia for specific types of behavior change).
+We felt that in the past, most designers and researchers guessed at solutions for changing behavior.
+And frankly we saw that most attempts failed.
+Rather than guessing at solutions, people who used our Resource Guides had clear guidance.
+The Behavior Wizard generated these Resource Guides, drawing on the ever-improving content our team created (it was like wikipedia for specific types of behavior change).

 Behavior Wizard Project Team

 The following people have contributed their time and energy to this project.